dishadas168/Misogyny-in-Reddit--An-Analysis/Reddit Misogynist Posts Analysis/README.md

     - Whether unpopular posts receive more negativity
     - Where do the users with negative submissions post most frequently in

 **Data Acquisition**

 - Data from following Reddit communities were acquired: AskReddit, relationships, relationship_advice, AmITheAsshole and OffMyChest.
 - Used a Reddit Search Application, Pushshift.io, to mine the posts from five subreddits and chose the top 1000
 - Mined comments under posts using Reddit’s API The Python Reddit Wrapper(PRAW)
-- Data Preprocessing was performed to eliminate irrelevant columns and convert data in the csv file to suitable formats (DateTime Objects, sorting, etc.)

 **Data Properties**

 - Features of data used in this project:
 ![img6](images/img6.JPG)

 **Experimental Setup**

 - Lexicon of Misogynistic words had a selection from these categories:  Belittling, Flipping the narrative, homophobia, hostility, patriarchy, physical violence, racism, sexual violence and stoicism
 - The analysis was done on Google Colaboratory and Kaggle
     - Runtime Type: Python3